Coladeira

 It is characterized by a variable tempo, a 2-beat bar, and (in its most traditional form) a harmonic structure based in a cycle of fifths.
 The lyrics structure is organized in strophes that alternate with a refrain.
 The tone is generally joyful and themes often include social criticism.
 Instrumentation typically includes a guitar, a cavaquinho, and percussion, among others.

-According to oral tradition, the genre originated in the 1930s when the composer Anton’ Tchitch’ intentionally speeded up the tempo of a morna.
-In the 1950s, it began to incorporate electronic influences, and beginning in the 1980s it was influenced by compas music from Haiti.
+According to oral tradition, the genre originated in the 1930s when the composer Anton’ Tchitch’ intentionally sped up the tempo of a morna.
+In the 1960s, it began to incorporate electric instruments.

 Coladeira also refers to a ballroom dance done in pairs accompanied by the music.

 Genre

 As a music genre the coladeira is characterized by having a variable tempo, from allegro to andante, a 2-beat bar, and in its most traditional form by having an harmonic structure based in a cycle of fifths, while the lyrics structure is organized in strophes that alternate with a refrain.
 The coladeira is almost always monotonic, i.e. composed in just one tonality.
 Compositions that use more than a tonality are rare and generally they are cases of passing from a minor to major tonality or vice versa.